 Where to stop between Cairns and Port Douglas

-You’ll be making this journey twice so I recommend making time to stop both times on your journey to enjoy fabulous dining at Nu Nu at Palm Cove and the new Gourmet Traveller Destination Dining Award Winner for 2022 Oaks Kitchen and Garden at Oaks Beach.
+You’ll be making this journey twice, so I recommend stopping both times on your journey to enjoy fabulous dining at Nu Nu at Palm Cove.